Understanding Radon Risks in Calgary Homes

 Real Estate Considerations

-When buying or selling a home in Calgary, radon testing is an essential part of the process.
-Many homebuyers request radon tests during their inspection period, adding value to the sale if the home has been tested and mitigated.
+When buying or selling a home in Calgary, radon testing is a critical part of the process.
+Many homebuyers request radon tests during their inspection period, which adds value to the sale if the home has been tested and mitigated.

 How to Test for Radon?